NexPlayer/Android-SDK/getting-started.md

 ## Supported Subtitles, Timed Text, and Closed Captions

-> **Warning** In content where both CEA 608/708 closed captions and WebVTT text tracks exist, NexPlayer™ will automatically display the WebVTT text cues but this can be changed by setting the NexProperty.ENABLE\_WEBVTT to 0 with setProperty.
+> **Warning** In content where both CEA 608/708 closed captions and WebVTT text tracks exist, NexPlayer™ will automatically display the WebVTT text cues but this can be changed by setting the NexProperty.
+ENABLE\_WEBVTT to 0 with setProperty.

 The NexPlayer™ supports a variety of subtitle formats including: